SofaDefrost/SofaGym/README.md

 - *reset*: resets the environment.
 - *render*: gives a visual representation of *obs_t*.

 The use of this interface allows intuitive interaction with any environment, and this is what SofaGym allows when the environment is a Sofa scene.
-For more information on Gymnasium, check the official [documentation page](https://gymnasium.farama.org/).
+For more information on Gym, check the official [documentation page](https://www.gymlibrary.dev/).

 Example of use :